Circle the Drain (Katy Perry song): Production and composition

 Along with Christopher "Tricky" Stewart and Monte Neuble, Perry wrote the song entitled "Circle the Drain" for her third studio album, Teenage Dream.
 A total of 17 music engineers contributed to the track's composition.
-Critics suggest the song is about her former relationship with Gym Class Heroes' lead vocalist Travie McCoy.
-When finally asked about his opinion on the track, McCoy admitted to hearing about "Circle the Drain", but has never actually listened to the song.
+Upon its release, critics suggested the song was about her former relationship with Gym Class Heroes' lead vocalist Travie McCoy.
+When MTV asked for his opinion on the track in 2010, McCoy admitted to hearing about "Circle the Drain", but had never actually listened to the song.
 Nonetheless, he commented: "I heard she put out a song that's about me, or about some old habits or whatever.
 [And] I look at it like this: I'm just stoked that she finally has a song with some substance on her record.
 Good job."
+McCoy, who has been open about his battle with drug addiction, later revealed that at first he found the song comical, but then he became hurt that she threw him under the bus.
+"There's a way that I had to be felt the wrong way or told the wrong way ... maybe I needed to hear that for myself, but it was definitely grimey," he said in a 2021 No Jumper interview.

 "Circle the Drain" is a rant song where, lyrically, Perry is telling off a self-destructive drug-addicted ex-boyfriend.
 Its candid lyrics also discuss the strains his addiction put on both of them.
 In the track's chorus, she sings about how she wants to be his lover, not someone who has to take care of him, such as a maternal figure.
 She also sings about how he had ultimately lost large opportunities.
 Styled in the genres of disco-rock, gothic rock, and hard rock tones, it is an up-tempo song that lasts for four minutes and 32 seconds, and also has influences of techno.
 The track is composed in the key of E♭ minor and is set in time signature of common time, with a tempo of 135 beats per minute.
 Perry's vocal range spans over an octave, from A♭3 to D♭5.

 Entertainment Weekly writer Leah Greenblatt stated that Perry's lyrical talent is not her strength, adding: "neither, in fact, is rhyming 'forte' with 'foreplay,' as she does painfully on the druggie-boyfriend takedown 'Circle the Drain'."
 Billboard journalist Monica Herrera found the song to have been inspired by Pat Benatar's material, while Perry herself said: "It's kind of like my 'You Oughta Know' Alanis Morissette moment."
 Al Fox of BBC News wrote that the song has "menacing undertones" which unveils a different side to Perry, unlike her current "unsolicited residency in many a showbiz column."